EugeunieOrz/vittoria-orzini-fashion-boutique/README.md

 Website is divided into backend written in Scala using Play framework and MongoDB persistence layer and frontend written in React.js using Redux for managing state.

 This repository is only a part of the online boutique.
+It includes such functionalities as
+* Register / Create account, reset password.
+* Edit and save your personal details, update your newsletter preferences in My Account.

 #### Installation